-GreenPower Provider GreenPower Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion ACXargyle GreenPower In our opinion, the GreenPower Annual Audit Report for ACXargyle's GreenPower product, relating to the Settlement Period 1 January to 31 December 2013, is fairly presented and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 8.1 (2013), with minor exceptions in relation to the GreenPower Marketing Guidelines 2012. , , , In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, ACXargyle's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 8.1 (2013).
-Australian Power & Gas Greentricity In our opinion, the GreenPower Annual Audit Report for Australian Power & Gas' GreenPower product 'Greentricity', relating to the Settlement Period 1 January to 31 December 2013 is fairly presented, and in general accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 8.1 (2013) and the GreenPower Provider Marketing Guidelines 2012. submit its audit report by the approved extension date (Criteria In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, Australian Power & Gas's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 8.1 (2013).
+GreenPower Provider GreenPower Product Independent Auditor Opinion Qualifications Clear Environment's Audit Opinion ACXargyle GreenPower In our opinion, the GreenPower Annual Audit Report for ACXargyle's GreenPower product, relating to the Settlement Period 1 January 2014 to 31 December 2014, is fairly presented and in accordance with the requirements of the National GreenPower Accreditation Program as defined in the National GreenPower Accreditation Program Rules, Version 9 (2014) with a minor exception relating to compliance with the GreenPower Marketing Guidelines (2012).
+ACXargyle did not fully comply with all marketing requirements (Criteria 4.2).
+ACXargyle did not submit its audit report by the approved extension date (Criteria 3.1).
+In Clear Environment's opinion, except for the matters referred to in the Qualification Statement, ACXargyle's GreenPower Product is compliant with Sections 3 and 4 of the National GreenPower Accreditation Program Rules, Version 9 (2014).